Jomy10/beaver/README.md

 ### Basics

 Beaver is a ruby gem library, meaning that it can be imported in any ruby file.
-To start, lets create a file called `make.rb` (can be name anything), containing the following:
+To start, lets create a file called `make.rb` (can be named anything), containing the following:

 ```ruby
 #!/usr/bin/env ruby